 This tour is for those looking for a relaxed and fun break – fuelled by cakes of all description, wonderful local food and good company!

-Swim Holidays in South Devon Heaven!
+Iconic Swims In South Devon Heaven!

 Our swimming holidays are for all types of swimmers – the “dippers”, the head up breast-strokers and the 10k warriors, with options for all, every day.
 Join a like minded group for a weekend escape to invigorate the senses and re-charge the batteries.

 Our saftey conscious and fully qualified guides ensure there is enough swimming and variety of swims, for all levels of swimmer (we suggest swimmers can swim 400m unaided as a minimum).